 Center for the Advancement of Leader Development and Organizational Learning

-By engaging in professional forums like the PL forum, leaders gain access to knowledge-however, more powerfully for the profession, they gain a platform to share their ideas, lessons learned, and wisdom born of experience.
-They are enabled to be professionals on a scale never before possible.
+We believe that the Army profession is effective only to the degree that its members take responsibility for it, engage in the collective conversation that shapes it, and see themselves as being connected to their fellow warriors—past, present, and future.
+By engaging in high-quality professional conversation through experiences such as Leader Challenges sessions and the online professional forums, leaders gain greater access to knowledge.
+However, more powerfully for the profession, they gain a platform to articulate and share their ideas, lessons learned, and wisdom born of experience.
+They become stewards of our profession, enabled to be professionals on a scale never before possible.